djalbat/murmuration/README.md

 Each of the `set()`, `where()` and `values()` methods can take a plain old JavaScript object or an appended template literal.
 You cannot pass a string as an argument because there is a danger that it might contain an un-escaped value.
 By forcing you to pass an appended template literal, the method in question is able to pass the array of arguments it receives directly on to the underlying database package, thereby guaranteeing that they will be correctly cast and escaped.

-### Extending the `Statement` class
+### Extending the Statement class

-This is recommended for no other reason that to avoid repetitively passing table or view names to `selectFrom()` methods and the like.
-A simply exapmle will amply demonstrate:
+This is recommended for no other reason than to avoid repetitively passing table or view names to `selectFrom()` methods and the like.
+A simple exapmle will amply demonstrate:

 ```
 "use strict";